Invisible Strangler

 The film was originally released in 1978 as The Astral Factor aka The Astral Fiend.
 It was later re-edited into a new, shorter version entitled The Invisible Strangler and released on video in 1984.
 Invisible Strangler runs 85 minutes, about ten minutes shorter than The Astral Fiend, and most of the killer's dialogue lines during the murders were edited out, while new music and some entirely new scenes were added.

 The film is available today on DVD as The Astral Fiend, which is the original uncut 1978 version of the film.
 It is on a double feature dvd with The Brain Machine (1972).

-Plot summary
+Premise

 Studying the paranormal allows a convicted strangler to make himself invisible to kill five women who testified against him at his trial.
-The movie is about trying to catch the invisible murderer.